gkapoor6/RubyAI-Emotion-Mentor/README.md

 # Ruby - Your Emotion Mentor

-Uncover authentic feelings that underlie your spoken words.
-Ruby goes beyond words to analyze your emotional tone, speech pattern, and rhythm.
-It captures the authentic feelings that underlie your spoken words — helping you become aware of emotions you may be feeling but not even realize that you are.
+Uncover authentic feelings that go beyond your spoken words.
+Ruby analyzes your emotional tone, speech pattern, and rhythm to help you become aware of emotions you may be feeling but not even realize that you are.

-Technical description: Real-time emotion analysis through audio recordings from the Omi wearable device.
-It uses the Hume AI SDK (Expression Measurement API) for emotional expression measurement in voice data.
+Real-time emotion analysis through audio recordings from the Omi wearable device.
+It uses the Hume AI SDK for emotional expression measurement in voice data.

 ## Features